 Investigate accidents, incidents, injuries, and complaints concerning potential hazards or unsafe conditions in the workplace.

-Recommend and implement improvements in processes, design, procedures, and operating equipment to minimize the hazard potential.
+Recommend improvements in processes, design, procedures, and operating equipment to minimize hazard potential.

 Work with Project Managers to scope, develop, and implement project plans for managing hazardous materials.